 Discussion

 Our study aimed to investigate the popPK of IV fluconazole dosing ICU patients.
 We utilised data from eight clinical centres to develop a popPK model allowing to explore the impact of patient factors on fluconazole PK, exposure, and PKPD target attainment.
-Our modelling and simulation results revealed that the standard IV dosing regimen resulted in inadequate target attainment of the fAUC0-24 in this population.
+Our modelling and simulation results revealed that the standard IV dosing regimen resulted in inadequate target attainment of the fAUC0-24 200 mg×h/L in this population.
 Therefore, we proposed a pragmatic and easy-to-implement optimised dosing regimen that was predicted to guarantee target attainment of at least 90% from the first day of treatment throughout a two-week course.